cuu/gsnotify/README.md

 fi
 ```

-### Config ###

-> cp gsnotify-example.cfg gsnotify.cfg

-change value **DELAY\_FREQ** to setup round robin interval
+The notify widget configuration file named "gsnotify.cfg" in this folder: ~/apps/launcher/sys.py/gsnotify
+And the meaning of each parameter as follows:

-default is 30000, equals to 30 seconds
+* DELAY_FREQ for polling interval, the default value is 30000, which means 30 seconds.

-BGCOLOR  background color ,default is #eab934
+* BGCOLOR for background color, the default value is #eab934
-TXTCOLOR text color , default is #ffffff
+* TXTCOLOR for font color, the default value is #ffffff
-FTSIZE  main font size,default is 14
+* FTSIZE for font size, the default value is 14(px).
-Width   width of the window,default is 320
+* Width for notify widget width, the default value is 320(px).
-Height  height of the window, default is 20
+* Height for notify widget height, the default value is 20(px).